 Here’s what you need for some awesome eggplant steaks:

-Whisk together the rest of the ingredients and reserve half for a dipping sauce.
-Next dip the egg plant into the remaining sauce and slap onto a screaming hot grill.
-Or a grill pan on your stove, because there’s a foot of snow outside.
+Slice the eggplant into 1-inch pieces and set them aside on paper towels to absorb any excess moisture.
+Whisk together the remaining ingredients and reserve half for a dipping sauce.
+Dip the eggplant into the remaining sauce and place it onto a hot grill or grill pan on your stove.

-Continually brush each side with the sauce as you cook for about two minutes per side, less if they are thin, and until beautiful grill marks are on your ‘steaks.’
+While cooking, continuously brush each side of the eggplant slices with the sauce mixture.
+Cook the eggplant for about 2 minutes on each side, or less if the slices are thin, until beautiful grill marks appear and the eggplant is cooked through.

 And there you have it!
 Eggplant Steaks!
 Garnish with goat cheese and enjoy.

 - 3 tablespoons ketchup